slowernews/wisdom-tldr/README.md

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*

 > *'Don’t argue your path with other people.
-Walk it.' -- The lazy Yogi*
+Walk it.' -- The lazy yogi*

 > *'Never hate people who are jealous of you, but respect their jealousy.
 They're people who think that you're better than them.'*